exasol/integration-test-docker-environment/doc/user_guide/user_guide.rst

 user only.
 By this ITDE enables to reuse the same SSH keys for future sessions which leaves the container unchanged and hence reusable.

+The public key will be added as file :code:`/root/.ssh/authorized_keys` inside the Docker Container to enable SSH access with public key authentication.

 Tested Docker Runtimes
 ~~~~~~~~~~~~~~~~~~~~~~